Table of Contents Hide

 Calculating Confidence Interval in SAS

-In SAS, we can use the PROC MEANS procedure with the CLM option to find the Lower and Upper Confidence limit.
+We can use the PROC MEANS procedure with the CLM option in SAS to find the Lower and Upper Confidence limit.

-I have simulated the above example using random numbers and calculated the Lower and Upper Confidence limit as below.
+I have simulated the above example using random numbers and calculated below the Lower and Upper Confidence limit.

-If you don’t have the actual raw data, you can use also use the below data step to calculate Confidence Limit.
+If you don’t have the raw data, you can also use the below data step to calculate Confidence Limit.